Walmart's cheap generic drug plan is often a better deal than Medicare

 “Patients were paying more out of pocket when they were using their insurance than when they went to Walmart,” Ross told NBC News.

 The study, published in the Annals of Internal Medicine, documents that Walmart provides a better deal than the government’s health insurance plan for people over 65.
-And that is bad news for Medicare, because if people don’t take their drugs, because of cost or for other reasons, they tend to get sicker and then end up costing even more to treat.
+And that is bad news for Medicare, because if people don’t take their drugs, whether for cost or for other reasons, they tend to get sicker and then end up costing even more to treat.

 “Everyone’s talking about pharmacy costs these days,” Ross said.
 “We did this study in part because of all the discussion about pharmacy gag rules.”